The Mr. Men Show (1997 TV series)

-The Mr. Men Show is a remake of the British series, Mr. Men and Little Miss.
-It is virtually identical to the original British version, apart from the added live-action skits, actors and actresses, theme song, and credits.
-Its original airing was in Canada, and it aired in the United States started in the fall of 1997, being syndicated by The Summit Media Group.
-In the Canadian/American version, there were live-action characters called "the Mr. Men Players", including the News Lady (with her sophisticated British accent), the Game Show Guy, a carpenter with his assistant, and a mad scientist with her assistant, among others.
+The Mr. Men Show is a remake of the British animated series, Mr. Men and Little Miss.
+It is virtually identical to the original British version, apart from added live-action skits, actors and actresses, theme song, and credits.
+Its original airing was in Canada, and it aired in the United States starting in the fall of 1997, being syndicated by The Summit Media Group.

 The re-dubbed episodes of Mr. Men and Little Miss later appeared on their own on Cartoon Network's preschool-aimed program Small World, which showcased animation from around the world, albeit with the intro and end credits completely removed.

+About

+While being an adaption, the series also featured live-action skits starring characters called "The Mr. Men Players", including the News Lady (with her sophisticated British accent), the Game Show Guy, a carpenter with his assistant, and a mad scientist with her assistant, among others.

+Development

+In Late-1996, 4Kids Entertainment announced they had secured a licensing deal with Marina Productions to secure the U.S. programming and merchandising rights for Mr. Men and Little Miss, with subsidiary Leisure Concepts, Inc. handling consumer product rights, eventually signing a deal with Playmates Toys in February.
+By June, 4Kids announced they had been conducting the merchandising program for the series, and that the series would be syndicated through subsidiary The Summit Media Group beginning in September in over 90 percent of U.S. markets.
+The series would also correspond to FCC regulations.